Complaints

 - registering Graduate Practical Nurses and Licensed Practical Nurses

-- developing and enforcing standards of practice and conduct, and
+- developing and enforcing standards of practice and code of ethics, and

 - intervening when a registrant’s practice or behaviour is unacceptable.